WebberZone/better-search/readme.txt

 * **Popular searches**: Find out what visitors are searching for on your blog.
 Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
 Widget support for easy integration in your theme as well as a shortcode [[bsearch_heatmap]]
 * **Customisation**: Use your own template file for perfect integration into your blog template.
 Input your own CSS styles in the *Custom Styles* tab in the Settings Page.
 Check the FAQ for more information
 * **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
-* **Profanity filter**: Customise the list of stop words that will automatically be filtered out of search queries
+* **Profanity filter**: customize the list of stop words that will automatically be filtered out of search queries
 * **Translation ready**: Better Search is translation ready